 How we do this at RedSeed?
 Any training content can be accessed at any time, on any device.
 Whether you're viewing on computer, tablet or phone - trainees can access the LMS and training content.

-Keep your training simple.
+Keep your training simple and short.
 Don’t blast your employees with a day-long intensive workshop.
 Split the learning into several bite-sized digestible modules, completed over a few months, to encourage stickability.